10 Tips to Make Moving Easier

-- Load heavy furniture into the moving truck first.
-Do not be afraid to flip sofa and sectionals on their sides.
-Then load lighter furniture before loading your boxes.
+Don’t be afraid to flip sofa and sectionals on their sides.
+Then, load lighter furniture before loading your boxes.
 Make sure when loading boxes to load the same room boxes near each other.
 That will make the unloading process quicker and easier.

-- Keep valuable items with you.
-Fill a special box with important papers, passports, jewelry and heirlooms anything you want to keep safe and move yourself.
+Fill a special box with important papers, passports, jewelry and heirlooms you want to keep safe and move them yourself.

 You will not be unpacking in a day, so make sure you have a change or two of clothes, toiletries, a towel, medication and whatever else you will need to easily grab in your first couple nights in your new home.

 Moving can be a long and painful process but the end result is what makes it all worth it.
 Enjoy the process and just know at the end of it, you will be in your new home!
 Happy moving!